-However, if you work in a corporate environment, you might prefer your workers to have a sleek, tailored look: we have a range of corporate workwear for men and women, all of which can be customised to your business's requirements so your workers can look smart and identifiable.
+However, if you work in a corporate environment, you might prefer your workers to have a sleek, tailored look: we have a range of corporate workwear including trousers and suits, for men and women.
+Plus, as all of these can be customised to your business's requirements, your workers can look smart and identifiable.

-There are so many colour options to choose from, which often makes it difficult for companies to pick the right one for their uniform.
-While some businesses might base their uniform off the colours in their logo, we recommend consulting colour psychology to get your brand’s workwear to emote positive feelings — yellow is usually associated with high energy, enthusiasm and fun, but for those wanting a subtler look, black can give off a professional feel while navy is commonly linked to intelligence.
+When developing a work uniform, one of the most important elements you'll have to think about is the colour you want it to be.
+However, there are so many colour options to choose from, which often makes it difficult for companies to pick the right one for their uniform.
+While some businesses might base their uniform off the colours in their logo, we recommend consulting colour psychology to get your brand’s workwear to emote positive feelings — yellow is usually associated with high energy, enthusiasm and fun, but for those wanting a subtler look, black can give off an authoritative feel while navy is commonly linked to intelligence.

 If your staff will be serving at a fine-dining restaurant, you can’t go wrong with plain black shirt, trouser and apron combinations.
-However, if you’re designing uniform for a creative workforce, brighter and bolder colours will ensure your workers stand out and can reflect your company’s fun-loving nature.
-When deciding on uniform colour choice, just be aware that the base colour you choose will need to accommodate your logo on top, so ensure that these will strongly contrast each other so your branding can make a big impact.
+However, if you’re designing work uniforms for a creative team, brighter and bolder colours will ensure they stand out and can reflect your company’s fun-loving nature.
+When deciding on uniform colour choice, just be aware that the base colour you choose will need to accommodate your logo on top, so these will need to strongly contrast each other if you want your branding can make a big impact.

-We all hope our workers stay loyal to our companies, so designing a uniform that’ll last through a good while through their employment career will be key.
-Although choosing lower-quality fabrics might be cheaper to buy initially, they’re unlikely to last as long as high-quality fabrics would.
-When choosing the material, you need to consider the breathability and durability of it, as well as whether it has enough stretch to allow your workers to do their job properly.
+We all hope our workers stay loyal to our companies, so designing a work uniform that’ll last a good while through their employment career will be key.
+Although lower-quality fabrics might be cheaper to buy initially, they’re unlikely to last as long as high-quality fabrics would.
+When choosing the material, you need to consider its flexibility, breathability and durability.

-Likewise, when winter comes around or if your staff spend a lot of time outdoors, you might need to plan for more than one uniform type to keep them warm.
-Having the option for your workers to add a fleece to their uniform, or a more winter-appropriate style will help your staff to stay motivated and productive.
+Likewise, when winter comes around or if your staff spend a lot of time outdoors, you might need to plan for more than one uniform style to keep them warm.
 Providing them with a set of wool or wool-blend uniform elements or having additional layers that they can put on and take off will be crucial.
 We have a selection of hoodies, fleeces and outerwear which will be great for keeping your staff warm and cosy while at work.

 You should also consider how easy these materials will be to wash while maintaining their high quality.
-A dry-clean-only uniform isn’t likely to be very practical, so instead opt for an easy-wash fabric like jersey or cotton.
-It will also be useful for you to provide more than one set of uniform for your staff, so they can wear a clean set every time they work.
+A dry-clean only uniform isn’t likely to be very practical, so instead opt for an easy-wash fabric like jersey or cotton.
+It will also be useful for you to provide more than one set of uniform for your staff, so they can wear a clean set to work every day.
 This will ensure they look and feel their best, so are prepared to give the customer service your brand requires.

 We all want to make our businesses as successful as possible, and creating a great company uniform can be a big step towards achieving this.
 We understand the importance of ensuring that both your staff and customers are satisfied, and that’s why we only source products from quality and trustworthy brands.
 We offer informs for sectors including hospitality, health and beauty and many more.